flatland-association/flatland-book/resources/travelwise/data_model.md

 - infrastructure/topology is defined by the transition map and stations and stops in the map
 - services are defined spatially by lines and spatio-temporally by timetables

-The Travel Wise extension reflects passenger journeys.
+The Travel Wise extension `PassengerEnv` reflects passenger journeys.

 Technically, it is an extension of RailEnv, but also refers to an underlying RailEnv where trains, ships etc. run.